 Moreover, our exclusive licenses may be subject to field restrictions and retained rights, which may adversely impact our competitive position.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Significant Agreements."
 Our licensed patent portfolio may not provide us with adequate and continuing patent protection sufficient to exclude others from commercializing products similar to our product candidates, including generic versions of such products.
 In addition, the patent portfolio licensed to us is, or may be, licensed to third parties outside our licensed field, and such third parties may have certain enforcement rights.
-Thus, patents licensed to us could be put at risk of being invalidated or interpreted narrowly in litigation filed by or against another licensee or in administrative proceedings brought by or against another licensee to such litigation or for other reasons.
+Thus, patents licensed to us could be put at risk of being invalidated or interpreted narrowly in litigation filed by or against another licensee or in administrative proceedings brought by or against another licensee in response to such litigation or for other reasons.

 Other parties have developed technologies that may be related or competitive to our own and such parties may have filed or may file patent applications, or may have received or may receive patents, claiming inventions that may overlap or conflict with those claimed in our own patent applications or issued patents.
 Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and in other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
-Therefore, we cannot know with certainty whether the inventors of our patents and applications.
+Therefore, we cannot know with certainty whether the inventors of our patents and applications were the first to make the inventions claimed in those patents or pending patent applications, or that they were the first to file for patent protection of such inventions.
 Further, we cannot assure you that all of the potentially relevant prior art relating to our patents and patent applications has been found.
 If such prior art exists, it can invalidate a patent or prevent a patent from issuing from a pending patent application.
 As a result, the issuance, scope, validity and commercial value of our patent rights cannot be predicted with any certainty.
 Further, if the breadth or strength of protection provided by our patents and patent applications is threatened, regardless of the outcome, it could dissuade companies from collaborating with us to license, develop or commercialize current or future product candidates.